rayherna18/nba-analytics/README.md

 - Create Logic App when all necessary fields are filled.

 7. Automate with Logic App
-- Go to Logic App and view 'Logic App Designer' under 'Development Tools'
+- Go to Logic App and view 'Logic App Designer' under 'Development Tools'.
 - Click on the (+) sign to add a Trigger.
 This is what will cause the scripts to run.
 - Set Trigger to be "Recurrence", "Interval" set to "1", "Frequency" set to "Day", set "Timezone" to "Eastern Time" and "At These Hours" to "2".
-Save
+Save this.
 - Add Action to "Azure Container Instance", specifically "Start containers in container group".
 - Provide subscription id, the resource group the CI is in and its name.
 Save and repeat for both instances.